 Summary: This shows a sample layout for a knowledge base.
 Each square could link to a tag archive page.
-In this example, font icons from Font Awesome are enlarged to a large size.
-You can also add captions below each icon.
+In this example, font icons from Font Awesome are used for the graphics, and the layout is pulled from the Modern Business theme.